Non Seasonal | Season 27 | Mundunugu's Regalia | Witch Doctor | Group | Solo | Bounties | Keys | Push | Speed | Console | HC | SSF | A-tier

 Use Spirit Walk to move through enemies that are in the way, for defense, to dodge affixes and projectiles or similar.
 Don't waste the cooldown when you are not in danger.

 When making a pull, engage enemies by walking or with Locust Swarm, then group them up using Piranhas Piranhado.
 Make sure that Locust is applied to everything for the Ring of Emptiness effect.

 Put your 3x Phantasm on top of each other where you intend to pull enemies together.

-Try to stand still as much as possible to increase the offensive damage bonus from the The Compass Rose & The Traveler's Pledge when it's safe enough to do so.
+Stand still as much as possible to increase the offensive damage bonus from Endless Walk.
 Time your Spirit Walk with the incoming damage and your Phantasm explosions to reset the cooldown immediately (Grave Injustice won't work if the skill is still active).

 Pull/kite more enemies together as your initial Phantasms are ticking on the pull.
 Try to spawn an Oculus Ringby killing exactly one target (or as few as possible) by recasting Spirit Barrage on top of the stack of enemies until you see one.

 Run into the Oculus circle and wait there for as long as possible or until you feel like you have enough accumulated damage to finish everything off already.
 After 10 seconds, the Phantasm will detonate automatically, otherwise re-cast the skill 3 times.

 In longer fights: re-apply Locust Swarm regularly (at least once every 6-8 sec).